IvanPolkanov/boar_utils/README.md

-# ConsoleHelp
+# Boar Utils

-This repository contains several useful scripts that I once found or made
+This repository contains utilities and scripts that have helped me remove the mundane tasks from the daily routine of a developer.